alextakahashi/SAPFioriBikes/SAPFioriBikesBlog.md

 ## Layers & Geometries

 Annotations in the `FUIMKMapFloorplanViewController` are shown in the map as geometries (`FUIAnnotation`) in geometry layers (`FUIGeometryLayer`).
 Geometries include `MKAnnotation`s, `MKPolyline`s, and `MKPolygon`s.
-Organizing geometries by layer is convenient way to filter and organize data.
+Organizing geometries by layer is a convenient way to filter and organize data.

 For the purpose of this example, we work with a simple model with a single layer.
-We set the delegate in `viewDidLoad()` by setting
+We set the delegate in `viewDidLoad()` by setting:

 ```swift
 self.dataSource = self